wouterbulten/wouterbulten.github.io/_posts/recipes/2018-11-18-ruby-chocolate-bonbons.md

 post_image_small: /assets/images/food/2018-11-18-ruby-chocolate-bonbons_thumbnail.jpg
 ---

 Ruby chocolate's distinctive flavour gives the possibility to try out new flavour combinations.
 Here I discuss the process of making ruby bonbons and a few ingredients that I found match well with ruby chocolate.
+Ruby Chocolate is made by Callebaut/Cacao Barry and can be bought online through [Amazon](https://amzn.to/2oTnP2S) or at specialized retail stores.

 Contents: